David Gauld

 manifold click here: metrisability.
 While

 some of this stuff might seem esoteric, it is interesting and challenging.
 Indeed, here is an old quote from a great topologist: "The main object of this exercise is to imbue the reader with suitable respect for non-paracompact manifolds,'' John Milnor, Foliations and foliated vector bundles, M. I. T. Notes (1970), page 7.
+I have incorporated a lot of this into a book which appeared in electronic form late in 2014 with the title Non-metrisable manifolds.

 We have quite an active group in topology at the University of Auckland at the moment.
 Some